huggingface/datablations/README.md

 ### Training

 #### Regular models

 We train models with our fork of Megatron-DeepSpeed that works with AMD GPUs (via ROCm): https://github.com/TurkuNLP/Megatron-DeepSpeed
 If you would like to use NVIDIA GPUs (via cuda), you can use the original library: https://github.com/bigscience/Megatron-DeepSpeed

-You need to follow the setup instructions of either repository to create your environment (Our setup specific to LUMI is detauled in `training/megdssetup.md`).
+You need to follow the setup instructions of either repository to create your environment (Our setup specific to LUMI is detailed in `training/megdssetup.md`).

 Each model folder contains an sbatch script that was used to train the model.
 You can use these as a reference to train your own models adapting the necessary environment variables.
 The sbatch scripts reference some additional files:
 - `*txt` files that specify the data paths.
 You can find them at `utils/datapaths/*`, however, you will likely need to adapt the path to point to your dataset.